vipzhicheng/logseq-plugin-vim-shortcuts/README.md

 ### Visual block mode

-You can select more blocks up and down and move the selected blocks.
+You can select more blocks up and down and move the selected blocks using `j` and `k`

 ### Command mode